awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is-amazon-elasticsearch-service.md

 **Stability**
 + Multiple geographical locations for your resources, known as *regions* and *Availability Zones*
 + Dedicated master nodes to offload cluster management tasks
-+ Automated snapshots to back up and restore Amazon ES domains and replicate domains across Availability Zones
++ Automated snapshots to back up and restore Amazon ES domains
 + Cluster node allocation across two Availability Zones in the same region, known as *zone awareness*

 **Integration with Popular Services**